 Are you interested in starting a small business?
-Check out these stories on e-commerce strategies, information on joining business organizations, and relevant social media platforms and so much more.
+Check out these stories on joining business organizations, and relevant social media platforms and so much more.

 I began my Korean langauge studies in the Fall of 2015 at my local Korean Cultural Center in Los Angeles.
-Their have been many times that I have started and stopped.
-I’ve compiled some resourcful lessons that I’ve learned living abroad and starting Korean Convenience.
+I’ve compiled some resourcful lessons that I’ve learned living abroad.

-Are you looking for Korean language tips, and information on Non-teaching Jobs In Korea?
-Check out this resourceful list for expats, bloggers and or entrepreneurs.
+Check out my tips for learning the Korean language, information and information on Non-teaching Jobs In Korea?
+This resourceful list is perfect for expats, bloggers and or entrepreneurs.

 Get travel tips, and itineraries from a native Californian as I visit places such as Koreatown, Santa Monica, San Francisco and so many more locations throughout the United States.